Alexander H. Rice Jr.

-Alexander Hamilton Rice Jr. (August 29, 1875 – July 23, 1956) was an American physician, geographer, geologist and explorer especially noted for his expeditions to the Amazon Basin.

-He was professor of geography at Harvard University from 1929 to 1952, and was the founder and director of the Harvard Institute of Geographical Exploration.
+Alexander Hamilton Rice Jr. (August 29, 1875 – July 23, 1956) was an American physician, geographer, and explorer of the Amazon Basin.
+He was a professor of geography at Harvard University from 1929 to 1952.
+He was also founder and director of the Harvard Institute of Geographical Exploration and curator of the South American section of the Peabody Museum of Archaeology and Ethnology.

 Early life and military service

-Alexander H. Rice Jr. was born in Roxbury, Massachusetts on August 29, 1875.
-His grandfather was former Boston mayor, Massachusetts governor and US Congressman Alexander Hamilton Rice.
-After attending the Noble and Greenough School he earned an A.B. from Harvard College (1898) and an M.D. from Harvard Medical School (1904).
-On October 6, 1915, he married widowed RMS Titanic survivor Eleanor Elkins Widener.
+Rice was born in the Roxbury section of Boston, on August 29, 1875.
+His grandfather was former Boston mayor, Massachusetts governor, and U.S. Congressman Alexander Hamilton Rice.

+Rice graduated from Noble and Greenough School, and then earned an A.B. from Harvard College in 1898 and an M.D. from Harvard Medical School in 1904.
+On October 6, 1915, he married widowed Titanic survivor Eleanor Elkins Widener.

+Career

+Military and politics

-In 1914–1915 he volunteered for the Paris surgical staff of the Ambulance Américain, a group of American civilian doctors serving in Europe prior to the United States' entry into World War I. From 1915 to 1917 he directed the Hôpital 72, Société de Secours aux Blessés Militaires, a French charity hospital also in Paris.
+From 1914 to 1915, he volunteered for the Paris surgical staff of the Ambulance Américain, a group of American civilian doctors serving in Europe.
+From 1915 to 1917, he directed the Hôpital 72, Société de Secours aux Blessés Militaires, a French charity hospital in Paris.

-On the United States' 1917 entry into the war, he was commissioned as a lieutenant in the United States Naval Reserve, directing the 2nd Naval District Training School for Reserve Officers at Newport, Rhode Island, where he served until 1919.
+Once the U.S. entered World War I in 1917, he was commissioned as a lieutenant in the United States Naval Reserve, directing the 2nd Naval District Training School for Reserve Officers at Newport, Rhode Island, where he served until 1919.
 In 1919, he was awarded the Commandeur de la Légion d'honneur for his service to the people of France.

-In 1922 Rice was the unsuccessful Republican nominee for US Congress from the Massachusetts 12th Congressional District.
+In 1922, Rice was the unsuccessful Republican nominee for Congress from Massachusetts's 12th congressional district.